 About batteries and battery messages

-"Used Battery" message (iOS 18+)
+"Used Battery" message (iOS 18 and later)

 Starting with iOS 18, you may see a "Used Battery" message even when your battery is new and fully functional.
 This is part of Apple's parts-pairing policy and doesn't indicate a problem.